 Managing a remote team requires a lot of effort but using the techniques described in this article can make it easier.

-Hopefully they will be useful for you by giving you the insights into how one manages effectively.
+Hopefully, they will be useful for you by giving you insights into how one manages effectively.
 Go ahead and experiment to find out which ones work for you!

 How Can You Manage a Virtual Team?